A categorification of cyclotomic rings: A tensor ideal in Hn-mod

 \subsection{The tensor ideal \texorpdfstring{$\bfI$}{I}}

 In order to capture rings of cyclotomic integers via categorification, we shall work with a larger ideal $\bfI$ in $\lmod{H_n}$ than that of projective-injective objects and containing each $\bfI_k$.
-This can be thought of as a type of ``sum'' of the ideals $\bfI_k$ taking into account that there may be extensions between objects in different $\bfI_k$.
+This can be thought of as a type of ``sum'' of the ideals $\bfI_k$.